-Aid stations: Three aid stations serving water and energy drinks will be located at approximately 3.5km, 10km and 18km.
+Aid stations: Two aid stations serving water and energy drinks will be located at approximately 11km and 19km.
 However, the aid stations should not be relied upon as your sole source of hydration and nutrition.

 Online entries will open on 1 May 2018.

 Pre-entries into the North Range Traverse include free bus transport to the start of the event at North Range Road.
 (Please indicate whether you intend making use of this free service when you enter.)

 Parking space is at Race HQ (Ferry Reserve).
 Please park here and NOT on Gorge Road or at the Bridge Cafe.
 While ample parking is available, we request that you consider the environment and carpool to the event as far as possible.

 Buses will be available at Race HQ to transport all pre-entrants to the start of the event.
 Participants making use of late entry into the North Range Traverse need to arrange their own transport to the start of the event.
 Drop-offs only, as there is very limited parking available at the start of the North Range Traverse.